Guess what?! I’m going to be an aunt to a little baby girl – and I am over the moon about it!

 ⇒ Coffee table Center Piece (Pictured Below) – Mini Robin eggs cause’… Easter.
 Recycled Jungle-themed card from my baby shower used as décor.
 Recycled baby pins from my shower & table runner made from $0.50 roll of burlap garland.

 ⇒ DIY Baby Onsie Banner recycled from my shower – Made from scrapbook paper & pom-pom garland.
-Metal BABY sign $1 marden’s find & recycled from my baby shower & P’s old nursery décor.
-DIY Set of “Little One” Hand Painted Wood Signs – If those are out of your realm of creativeness you can always custom order something similar from a maker-mama like myself or on etsy.
-BEST PART: They double as a gift for baby’s nursery décor!
+Metal BABY sign $1 thrift store find & recycled from my son’s nursery when he was a baby.
+I DIY’d this Set of “Little One” signs for mum to take home and use in my niece’s nursery.
+If those are out of your realm of creativeness you can always custom order something similar on etsy – supporting mom-run businesses is a passion of mine!

 GAME: “Nappy Night Time Amusement”